Takeshi Kevin Musgrave

 Three New Validators and a Large-Scale Benchmark Ranking for Unsupervised Domain Adaptation

-In addition to analyzing these two issues, we also introduce three new UDA validators, two of which achieve state-of-the-art performance in various settings.
+Unsupervised domain adaptation (UDA) is a promising machine-learning sub-field, but it is held back by one major problem: most UDA papers do not evaluate algorithms using true UDA validators, and this yields misleading results.
+To address this problem, we conduct the largest empirical study of UDA validators to date, and introduce three new validators, two of which achieve state-of-the-art performance in various settings.
 Surprisingly, our experiments also show that in many cases, the state-of-the-art is obtained by a simple baseline method.

 My Music